TylerJM27/camp-critic-mobile/README.md

 -   Learn to use the ImagePicker API from Expo to obtain an image for use in the app by taking a photo with the mobile device's camera

+COMMIT - Network Info:

+-   Utilized the react-native-community NetInfo library to access network state information for user's device

+-   Used the NetInfo library to obtain network information

+-   Respond to changes in the network info by displaying a message using React Native's ToastAndroid API for Android, or its Alert API for iOS

 REACT NATIVE NOTES:

 WEEK 1: